Skip to main content

 }

 glnc keeps the operation byte alongside each decoded sub-call in the raw decoded branch of the JSON envelope.
 The human summary falls back to CALL when not flagged, which is the common case, and surfaces DELEGATECALL explicitly when present.
-The default is paranoid, not silent.

 Why depth = 3 is the cap